NNNaix/web-fullstack-boilerplate/README.md

 ### Prerequisites

-Install [NodeJs](https://nodejs.org/en/) and recommend to use nvm for version management.We use yarn as our daily package manager
+Install [NodeJs](https://nodejs.org/en/) and recommend to use nvm for version management.We use pnpm as our daily package manager

 ```
-npm i yarn -g
+npm i pnpm -g
 ```

 ### Installing